GJRTSN/js-a2-signlangtranslator/README.md

 <br>

 ## Introduction
-This is a Singe Page Application made with React that utilizes React Forms to handle user input for login and text-to-sign language translation.
+This is a Single Page Application made with React that utilizes React Forms to handle user input for login and text-to-sign language translation.

 ## Figma
 TBA